 Now, after two years, we have another competitor in the market.
-Amazon Prime Video, the progeny of world’s biggest e-comm site.
+Amazon Prime Video, the progeny of world’s biggest e-commerce site.
 It’s bigger, arguably better and a relatively cheaper online streaming app.
-With an annual subscription rate of INR 499 (< $8) and some perks, it has quickly expanded its roots.
+With an annual subscription of Rs 999 ($14) and some perks, it has quickly expanded its roots.

 1) The Man in the High Castle